kdaxh/APQS/README.md

 By HTML and CSS

-Model for predicting Malaria prevalence
+Model for predicting malaria prevalence.